 • working capital including rent, hire costs or stock

-• VAT: if you are able to claim back VAT then VAT is not eligible as part of the costs of your project and should not be included
+• VAT: If you can claim back VAT then VAT is not eligible as part of the costs of your project and should not be included

-• projects unable to start within six months of the grant award date
+• projects unable to start within 2 months of the grant award date

 • improvements to domestic buildings